Ontong Java Atoll: Anthropology and linguistics

 Nobody ever comes to Lord Howe, or Ontong-Java as it is sometimes called.
 Thomas Cook & Son do not sell tickets to it, and tourists do not dream of its existence.
 Not even a white missionary has landed on its shore.
 Its five thousand natives are as peaceable as they are primitive.
 Yet they were not always peaceable.
 The Sailing Directions speak of them as hostile and treacherous.
 But the men who compile the Sailing Directions have never heard of the change that was worked in the hearts of the inhabitants, who, not many years ago, cut off a big bark and killed all hands with the exception of the second mate.
 The survivor carried the news to his brothers.
 The captains of three trading schooners returned with him to Lord Howe.
 They sailed their vessels right into the lagoon and proceeded to preach the white man's gospel that only white men shall kill white men and that the lesser breeds must keep hands off.
 The schooners sailed up and down the lagoon, harrying and destroying.
 There was no escape from the narrow sand-circle, no bush to which to flee.
 The men were shot down at sight, and there was no avoiding being sighted.
 The villages were burned, the canoes smashed, the chickens and pigs killed, and the precious cocoanut trees chopped down.
 For a month this continued, when the schooner sailed away; but the fear of the white man had been seared into the souls of the islanders and never again were they rash enough to harm one.

 Ontong Java was later visited by Sydney University anthropologist Herbert Ian Hogbin in 1927.
 Hogbin's study of Ontong Java was published in 1934.

+In late July 2025, Binghamton University Anthropology Professor Carl Lipo, University of Arizona archaeologist Terry, Hunt, and Christopher Filimoehala and Timothy Rieth from the International Archeological Research Institute, traveled Ontong Java to engage in a new exploratory dig on this remote atoll.
+These scientists aimed to hunt for physical evidence that might connect the concept of creating the massive moai statues found on Rapa Nui (Easter Island) to ancient stone monuments found on Ontong Java.
+These researchers were in luck as excavation found a site with deposits of charcoal and food waste that went down to the high tide line, suggesting humans may have been here not long after this remote volcanic island had emerged from the sea.
+They also found bones of the Pacific rat (Polynesian rat) which typically accompanied Polynesians wherever they traveled.
+In addition to their archeological digs, these scientists have chosen to involve the local population through sharing their findings with the local population.

 In religious terms, Ontong Java is part of the Anglican Church of Melanesia Diocese of Malaita.